Jakephillips55/Net-Positive-Makers/README.md

 py.test --spec
 ```

-For Javascript tests, run from the command line:
+For Javascript tests, navigate to the net_positive directory containing the spec directory.
+After runing the following command tests will be visible at localhost:8888

 ```
 jasmine server
 ```
-Then navigate to localhost:8888 in your browser

 ## Arcade Mode